Smanar/Domoticz-deCONZ/README.md

 - If your system doesn't support python "Request" lib, you can try older version < 1.0.9.

 ## Changelog.
-- 27/01/20 : 1.0.12 > Corection for some Philips hue, correction for thermostat devices, change consumption widget for some devices, remove domoticz batterie alert if device have bad return for battery level, patch for group with UniqueId
+- 27/01/20 : 1.0.12 > Correction for some Philips hue, correction for thermostat devices, change consumption widget for some devices, remove domoticz batterie alert if device have bad return for battery level, patch for group with UniqueId
 - 09/11/19 : 1.0.11 > All unknows devices will be recognized as on/off controler, because some working device have "Unknow" as type.
 Improving detection for fan and range extender.
 Adding Thermostat support (thx to @salopette).
 Adding support for long press on ikea remote.
 Reparation for Shutter control.
 - 23/08/19 : 1.0.10 > Add message information for missing requests lib, make special device for "Tradfri on/off_switch" (thx @erwan2345).
 The plugin can now add itself missing groups after the starting.
 Another division by zero correction.
 Patch for virtual devices with same UniqueId.
 - 20/06/19 : 1.0.9 > Compare database to check deleted devices.
 Code clean up.
 The plugin can now add itself missing devices after the starting.
 Trying to synchronise at start only if the gateway seem ready.
 Change request code (cf remark).
 Change Websocket code (thx @salopette).